 Digital Object Identifier (DOI)

 Dash, Bhagirathi; Chang, Yongchang; and Lukas, Ronald J., "Reporter Mutation Studies Show That Nicotinic Acetylcholine Receptor (Nachr) Î±5 Subunits And/Or Variants Modulate Function Of Î±6*-Nachr" (2011).
-Neurobiology.
+Translational Neuroscience.
 270.